Lucy Maunder: Early life and education

-Theatre
+Career

+Musical theatre

 Maunder played the lead role of Lara in the premiere of Doctor Zhivago at the Lyric Theatre, Sydney on 19 February 2011 with Anthony Warlow as Yurii Zhivago, Taneel Van Zyl as Tonia and Martin Crewes as Pasha.
 The production was directed by Des McAnuff.
 A cast album was planned with two songs by Maunder and Warlow being released in 2011.
 Doctor Zhivago ran from 19 February until 3 April 2011 in Sydney, before travelling to Melbourne in April until 29 May.
 From there it went to Brisbane for a limited run from 6–31 July, however, its popularity with Brisbane audiences saw the Queensland season extended to 14 August.

 Maunder performed in Elegies for Angels, Punks and Raging Queens as part of the Sydney Mardi Gras Festival.

 The song cycle was a collection of free verse poems and songs inspired by stories from the Project AIDS Memorial Quilt.

 Maunder has also appeared in reasons to be pretty for Darlinghurst Theatre, as well as two staged readings for Neglected Musicals: Lucky Stiff in November 2012 and It's A Bird, It's A Plane, It's Superman in October 2014.
 She played Janet in The Rocky Horror Picture Show with Richard O'Brien in New Zealand.
 Her roles have also included Anne in A Little Night Music, which was directed by her father, Stuart Maunder.

 In the Sydney Theatre Company co-production with the Victorian Opera of Threepenny Opera, directed by Michael Kantor, Maunder played Polly Peachum, opposite Eddie Perfect as Macheath.
 This production ran from 4–24 September 2011.

 In September 2013, Maunder was cast opposite Stephen Mahy (Kenickie) as Rizzo in the John Frost production of Grease for Brisbane, Sydney, and Melbourne.
 The production also starred Rob Mills, Gretel Scarlett, Anthony Callea, Stephen Mahy, Todd McKenney and Bert Newton as Vince Fontaine.